GYMNASTICS SEXUAL ABUSE

 Any gymnast can become a victim of sexual abuse.
 Sexual abuse does not only occur at the Olympic level.
 It often starts at lower-level competitive gymnastics.
 Teams should have certain protocols in place to help prevent sexual abuse.
 Some of these protocols may require at least two adults present at all private lessons or a medical assistant present during medical treatment and sports massages.
 When these protocols are not enforced it perpetuates an environment that protects abusers.
 Sexual abuse can create long-lasting issues that can impact nearly every aspect of a survivor’s life.

-Perpetrators of gymnastics sexual abuse can be anyone with access to a gymnast.
+Perpetrators of sexual abuse in gymnastics can be anyone with access to a gymnast.
 Possible perpetrators include:

 • Coaches